 Requirements

-• The dog’s identification marking is checked in connection with the examination.
+• The dog’s chip number is checked and verified in connection with the examination

-• The dog is over the possible required minimum age at the time of issuing the statement.
+• The dog is the required minimum age at the time of examination

 Official health examinations